 Focusing on what to automate is the most important part of automation.
 Setting that framing and adding in additional factors such as team goal, technology, time and team skills should assist you in identifying tools for your context.
 There are many tools out there and it can become overwhelming if you don’t set your framing.

 If you want to give automation a try I recommend checking out the course from Richard Bradshaw or Alan Richardson to get you started.
 Of course, Selenium is not the only automation tool out there, but I have personally taken these two courses and can highly recommend them.
 Mark Winteringham also has a three-part blog series and video course about building an automated API test framework.
 Have you found any others?
 Did you find them useful?
 Why not share them with others in the Automation thread on The Club or the Automation channel on Slack.

 Your Automation missions are:

 - Start one of the automation courses recommended above.

 - Check out the resources on Automation on the Ministry of Testing Platform.

 - Explore the automation thread on The Club.

-There are quite a collection of resources about performance testing on the Dojo.
 Think back to that app on your phone and the software package in work from Task 1.
 It is estimated that the average user loses patience with a web page that doesn't load after 4 seconds.
 Now think about Black Friday sales or those concerts that sell out in 2 minutes.
 Have you ever been in an online queue for either of these?
 Load and performance testing can help the whole team to get an estimate of possible weakness in the product before it is released to customers.